Lean manufacturing to streamline operations

 Reducing movement waste was the most significant accomplishment in implementing lean manufacturing practices.
 Condensing workspace and clearing away clutter achieved this, which in turn made it much easier for employees to find the right tools, equipment, and parts quickly as they were all close at hand.

 To date, Hologic has built more than 70 structures for about 120 floor workers – and this was all completed in just one year.
-The production gains have been numerous: improved lead time, 10% reduction in labor needs, and 20% additional floor space made available (by using fewer skids, smaller bins, and smaller workstations).
+The production gains have been numerous: improved lead time, a 10% reduction in labor needs, and 20% additional floor space made available (by using fewer skids, smaller bins, and smaller workstations).
 According to the plant’s continuous improvement leader, the lean transformation brought about a 25% increase in productivity after all was said and done.